Fandango (1985 film): Plot

 Kenneth interrupts the festivities by announcing his student deferment has expired and he is now to be drafted into the Vietnam War.
-Gardner is not surprised: his own notice came weeks before.
-Kenneth also reveals he has decided to call off his engagement to Debbie on account of being drafted.
-Gardner reacts with some joy and relief.
+Gardner's own notice came weeks before.
+Kenneth has decided to call off his engagement to his girlfriend on account of being drafted.
 The Groovers decide to celebrate their last days before the draft by going on a road trip, intending to visit a notorious roadhouse, then "dig up" someone - or something - named Dom near the Rio Grande.
 They drive all night before making a rest stop.
 Some, including Phil, resist continuing, but Gardner presses them on.

 Phil's car runs out of gas and the Groovers must decide whether to walk to the nearest town or hitch.
 Phil is adamant about not leaving his car behind, when someone gets the idea to lasso a train passing on the railroad track parallel to the road.
-Dorman successfully attaches the front bumper with some fence cable to the back of the train, but the car's front end is pulled off, leaving the car in place.
+Dorman attaches the front bumper with fence cable to the back of the train, but the car's front end is pulled off, leaving the car in place.
 The Groovers push the car to a garage in the nearest town and eat at a Sonic Drive-In.
-They meet up with some townie girls and eventually end up playing in a cemetery operated by one of the girls' undertaker father, where they come upon a fallen Vietnam War soldier's tombstone.
+They meet up with townie girls and eventually end up playing in a cemetery operated by one of the girls' undertaker father, where they come upon a fallen Vietnam War soldier's tombstone.
 They sleep at the former movie set of Giant.